CodeSmile-0000011110110111/de.codesmile.luny/README.md

 local direction = Vector3.new(10, 20, 30).normalized
 ```

-Changed scripts are reloaded instantly, without having to change window focus.
+Saving reloads the script without having to change window focus.
 Anything in the context survives reload:
 ```
 local context = ...
 context.Reloads = context.Reloads and context.Reloads + 1 or 1